jdunkerley/jdunkerley/monte-carlo-option-pricing-python.md

 ## Pricing an Option

 Now, we have the ability to generate a path.
-To price an option we want to generate a set of paths and determine the value of the option at the end and then discount back to the present value.
+To price an option we want to generate a set of paths and determine the value of the option at the end and then discount back to the present value on each path.
+We can then estimate the current value of the option by averaging the output.
+Something like:

 ```python
 def price_option(strike, spot, time, volatility, risk_free, call_or_put='c', knockin=None, knockout=None, simulations=2000, steps_per_unit = 365):